biopragmatics/oquat/docs/invalids/prefix/po.md

-# ASIN
+# po: Plant Ontology

+This page summarize the different resources that reference `po` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 3 resources,
-The following 1 variants were found: ['PO']
+1 variants on the standard prefix were found: ['PO'].

-## `peco`
+## `peco`: Plant Experimental Conditions Ontology

-Identifiers for this prefix are given correctly in Plant Experimental Conditions Ontology.
+Identifiers for this prefix are given incorrectly correctly in `peco`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|
 | `PO:Cooperl`    |              1 | [PECO:0007407](https://bioregistry.io/PECO:0007407) |

-## `po`
+## `po`: Plant Ontology

-Identifiers for this prefix are given correctly in Plant Ontology.
+Identifiers for this prefix are given incorrectly correctly in `po`.

 | external_xref      |   usages_count | usages                                                                                                                                                                                                                                                   |
 |--------------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|